 We also do not recommend using our paint on tiles.
 The tile is a very difficult surface for any paint to stick to over time.
 We would recommend looking at a specialist tile paint.

 Due to the high tread of floors within a home, we cannot guarantee the quality or longevity of our paint on floors.
 We recommend taking a look at specific floor paint for a job like this.
-If you are set on painting your floorboards with our lovely colours, then you may want to consider a varnish to protect the finish.
+If you are set on painting your floorboards with our lovely colours, then you may want to consider a special anti-slip varnish to protect the finish and the longevity of the paint.

 We hope this has helped you understand if Lick is right for your project!
 To discuss your project further, including colour advice please drop us a message and we will be in touch shortly!